musheeza01/musheezacert/content/docs/installation/compatibility.md

 1. Programming the CPX Bootloader to work with MakeCode Bootloader

-2. Using the analog read to determine voltage transmitted
+2. Using the light sensor to read the intensity of the light

-3. When voltage is detected, lights will change to magenta
+3. When light is not detected, sound an alarm

 See  [Appendix](#Appendix) for Details.
 Use the [Lesson](#Lesson) information to explain the lab to relatable concepts at the Datacenter.